 This viewing area is located close to Gangtok and near the Bakthang Waterfall.
 It's probably the best place in Gangtok to watch the glittering snow peaks of Kanchenjunga when the sun rises.
 Even otherwise the view of the peaks and the valleys all around is wonderful.
 There is a gift shop and a small cafe in the venue.

 This monastery is located on a hill top and close to Gangtok town.
 It has a unique architecture and pagoda style look.
 It was founded in 1840 by a lama who could perform extraordinary acts.
 The monastery was later rebuilt in 1908.

 This in my view is the second best waterfall in Gangtok after Ban Jhakri.
 It's located just by the roadside, so no walking required.
 You can enjoy the fall from inside your car, or come out and take a great picture with wide steams of water falling over a canopy of trees.

 Close to Gangtok Town center is a posh and grand stretch of a road known The Ridge.
-Alongside that is the beautiful Ridge park.
+Alongside that is the beautiful Ridge park full of lovely flower plantations.
+There is a pathway through the park.
 Walk along and at the end a stairway will lead down to the Flower Exhibition Center.
 As the name suggests, it's a paradise for flower lovers, and also a great place for photography.

 Fly like a bird and get awesome sights of the Himalayan snow peaks from the sky and of course the amazing mountain landscapes and Gangtok town.
 There is no experience required as Tandem flight is offered which has a certified pilot flying with you.
 He will take care of the paragliding flight while you enjoy the experience while being harnessed safely and comfortably.